 – Excerpt from President Reagan’s March 23, 1983 SDI Speech engraved on the memorial’s plaque.

-The Missile Defense Advocacy Alliance was honored to be heavily involved in the creation of the Ronald Reagan Missile Defense Site at Vandenberg Air Force Base which was completed in 2008.
+The Missile Defense Advocacy Alliance was honored to be heavily involved in the creation of the Ronald Reagan Missile Defense Site at Vandenberg Space Force Base which was completed in 2008.
 The memorial pays homage to President Reagan’s visionary goal of rendering nuclear weapons impotent and obsolete.
 On April 10, 2006, the Missile Defense Site at Vandenberg Air Force Base was renamed the Ronald W. Reagan Missile Defense Site at a ceremony in the 76th Flight Test Squadron Hangar.
 At the same ceremony a bust, which was to be the centerpiece of the memorial, was unveiled by Former First Lady Nancy Reagan.
 Attendees at the ceremony included Alaska Sen. Ted Stevens; Lt.
 Gen. Frank G. Klotz, vice commander of Air Force Space Command; Lt.
 Gen. Henry A. “Trey” Obering III, director of the Missile Defense Agency and Riki Ellison, Chairman and Founder of the Missile Defense Advocacy Alliance.
 Click here to read Lt.
 Gen. Frank G. Klotz’s speech from the dedication ceremony.

 Ronnie felt so strongly that a security shield should be developed that destroys weapons, not people.
 He would be honored that this site overlooking the beautiful Pacific Ocean that he loved so much, will be a testament to his commitment to security and peace for America and the free world.

 – Mrs. Nancy Reagan, Statement on the Dedication of the Ronald W. Reagan Missile Defense Site, April 10, 2006.